-Latino women from all over Long Island came together in Great Neck to welcome Xochitl Gonzalez, NY Times Bestselling author of Olga Dies Dreaming.
+Latino women from all over Long Island came together in Great Neck to welcome Xochitl Gonzalez.
+She is the NY Times Bestselling author of Olga Dies Dreaming.
 Latina Moms Connect and 100 Hispanic Women National collaborated for the first time to host this event.
-The venue was filled with over 70 excited attendees from different backgrounds who socialized with one another throughout the night.
+The venue had over 70 excited attendees from different backgrounds who socialized with one another throughout the night.

 Latina Moms Connect focuses on improving the connections within communities that help reinforce Latino culture.
 Organizers of this event came together to help promote women’s equality in the Latino community.

 Dorothy Santana, president of Latina Moms Connect, stated that “Our mission works to build connections within the community to help support cultural preservation, nurture cultural identity, and build pride in our children to stay connected to culture.”

 100 Hispanic Women National is committed to helping improve the lives of Latino women through leadership and to lending a helping hand to help effectively enhance the strengths and the fight for equality for Latino women across Long Island.